cosmob3/cpnt262-a2/README.md

 - Going to add tailwind.
 Tried to ued vanilla css but its taking me to long to scroll up and down to see what I need to do and what I am affecting.

 - Successfully added tailwind.

+- Started working on navigation bar so that you are able to jump between pages.
+There will only be some sample text on other pages but I wanted to make sure the navigation bar worked.

+- Finished Navbar.
+Now to work on Hero section.